DimaEnotoff/FriendlyCLP/Readme.md

 └──"countwords|cw" - count words
 ```

-If `path` points to a command, help article is returned:
+If `path` points to a command, a help article is returned:
 ```
 Command: removechar|rc
 Description: remove character in a word